3DprintFIT/miPrinter/README.md

 License
 -------

-This printer is licensed under the terms of GNU GPL version 3, see LICENSING.
+This printer is licensed under the terms of GNU GPL version 3, see COPYING.